Keyword Spotting (KWS)

 You can download a small portion of the dataset from Edge Studio (Keyword spotting pre-built dataset), which includes samples from the four classes we will use in this project: yes, no, noise, and background.
 For this, follow the steps below:

 Although we have a lot of data from Pete’s dataset, collecting some words spoken by us is advised.
 When working with accelerometers, creating a dataset with data captured by the same type of sensor was essential.
-In the case of sound, it is different because what we will classify is, in reality, audio data.
+In the case of sound, the classification differs because it involves, in reality, audio data.

 The key difference between sound and audio is their form of energy.
 Sound is mechanical wave energy (longitudinal sound waves) that propagate through a medium causing variations in pressure within the medium.
 Audio is made of electrical energy (analog or digital signals) that represent sound electrically.